katherinel09/sp2021-asg1-secchat/README.md

 There are several cryptographic methods in place to protect users and their messages.
 One of our program's main priorities is protecting the addresses of our clients, since according to the threat model, Mallory will try to determine the addresses of all clients and servers.
 To protect users' addresses, we authenticate users via signing into accounts.
 Each user has their own unique username and password.
 We ensure that passwords cannot be easily guessed by a computer and have a high complexity for computers while being easy to remember for users.
 We ensure that only authenticated users can access permitted resources, and thus we check the user's permissions to a resource on every access request.

 Moreover, we assign each authenticated user a set of unique private and public keys.
 We generate and store the users' personal keys in the clientkey directory on the disk, while the server's keys are stored in the serverkeys directory on the disk.
 There is also a trusted, third-party (TTP) script which we wrote to verify keys via the **ttpkeys** directory.
 We invoke the TTP from our program when setting up a new user.
 However, since TTP is a separate server that is susceptible to attacks, we give it the bare minimum information and privileges necessary when verifying.
 It can only validate and read the keys from the directory.
 It cannot write to those directories.
 Do keep in mind that the TTP is really a separate server that should receive as little private information as possible.
 This TTP prevents Mallory from spoofing her network address to any possible value and then attempting to establish a connection with the client or server.
 Specifically, we use the OpenSSL library to allow users to create a signature and then be able to validate that signature.
 We generate a private and public key pair for the client and place them into the aforementioned **clientkey** and **serverkey** directories.
 In our program, we use the function provided by the cryptographic library RSA_generate_key_ex to generate the initial keys.
 When a client signs in using SSL, we read their private key, and then we assign their key to an EVP key structure.
 Later on, when we verify a signature, we read the client's public key, assign it to an EVP key, and then we use a hash function to verify the user's identity.

 Since the **clientkey**, **serverkey**, and **ttpkeys** directory are all located locally within the root directory, attackers cannot access those keys unless they compromised our server and chat client.
 Thus, we decrease the odds of a data leak by storing keys locally.
 We also have specific permissions for each directory, however, these files are writable, which makes them even more important to protect.

 If the server is compromised, we ensure that users' private messages cannot be leaked by utilising encryption.
 Specifically, we use RSA encryption to encrypt and decrypt messages.

-To encrypt a message, a user sends a message to the server, which is then checked to be less than the available memory for the message.
-Using the client's public key, the message is encrypted via the XOR function and outputted on stdout.
+To read encrypt and decrypt messages, we first read in the plaintext that the first client wants to send from stdin as well as their username.
+We check that the plaintext size fits within the key size (including padding) to ensure there are no buffer overflows.
+We chose our key length size to be 2048.

+Once this is complete, we generate RSA private and public keys using functions in the OpenSSL library.
+We write these to the clientkey directory within the repository.
+Next, we use the RSA_public_encrypt function in the OpenSSL library to encrypt the plain text with the public key or private key based upon the type of message.
+Once we have done this, we delete the original plaintext file with the message and send the encrypted file to the server.

+To decrypt the file, we use the private key of the second client and the RSA_ private_decrypt (or public) OpenSSL method.
+We are able to discern where the message is coming from based upon the associated certificate.

 Furthermore, if the server is compromised – in other words, if we detect suspicious behaviour such as a program attempting to read or overwrite the **clientkey** or **serverkey** directories --  users are sent a message notifying them to change their password and to regenerate their private key.